Defer your pension benefit

 If you end state employment, you can delay receiving a monthly benefit until a later date.
 This is a "deferred benefit."
-You qualify for a deferred benefit if you have five years of service, or three years of service if hired before July 1, 2010.
+You qualify for a deferred benefit if you meet the vesting requirements for the plan you are covered by.

 Reasons why you might defer your benefit